There are false myths about seafarers that make them popular these days. Many people, especially the young ones, are attracted to this career.

-Aside from life jackets, there will also be many floating debris around the area where you can cling on when the ship sinks.
+Aside from life jackets, there will also be floating debris around the area where you can cling to when the ship sinks.
 Conserving your energy and body heat is the primary goal here until help arrives.

 7. Seafarers are always in danger of piracy.

-When the piracy attack was at its peak, everyone including my families and friends were worried.
+When the piracy attack was at its peak, everyone including my family and friends was worried.

 Crazy images were running in their heads about the worst scenarios.

 “It’s a total nightmare.
 Pirates are chasing us.
 Gunshots erupted and the terrorists fired an RPG which luckily missed.
-They got near our ship but had a hard time getting on board because of high free board.
+They got near our ship but had a hard time getting on board because of the high freeboard.
 The firehoses did a great job too.

 This event best describes how their mind worked during the time when pirate attack was all over the news.
 This was also intensified by the movie “Captain Phillips”.

-While piracy is a huge threat to seafarers, it only happens to certain places.
+While piracy is a huge threat to seafarers, it only happens in certain places.
 These are called piracy hotspots identified by the IMO and other authorities.

-When vessels transit or arrive in those areas, special measures are taken to avoid getting hijacked like piracy drills, citadels, rigging razor wires, implementing triple watch systems, taking armed guards and sailing in convoys.
+When vessels transit or arrive in those areas, special measures are taken to avoid getting hijacked like piracy drills, citadels, rigging razor wires, implementing triple watch systems, taking armed guards from private maritime security companies, and sailing in convoys.

-Places like the Gulf of Aden and the West African regions are famous for kidnapping, hijacking and violent treatment.
-On other countries, pirate attacks are mostly about theft and robbery.
+Places like the Gulf of Aden and the West African regions are famous for kidnapping, hijacking, and violent treatment.
+In other countries, pirate attacks are mostly about theft and robbery.

-But a single pirate attack garners huge media attention thereby giving the impression that seafarers are at a constant threat with pirates.
+But a single pirate attack garners huge media attention thereby giving the impression that seafarers are at a constant threat from pirates.

-Seafarers are not superhumans nor having divine skills.
+Seafarers are not superhumans nor have divine skills.
 We are normal people like everyone else who has needs and wants.
-Like you, we go through the ups and downs of life especially in our workplace.
+Like you, we go through the ups and downs of life, especially in our workplace.

 The only difference that separates us from the status quo is our line of work which requires more of us than the typical human beings.
 Our environment on board is very different prompting other people to make false beliefs about us.

-Fortunately, Facebook Groups and Pages like Seaman Memories, Seaman Problems, Marino PH, Humans at Sea, Tinig ng Marino and many others are educating the masses with the realities about seafarers’ lives.
+Fortunately, Facebook Groups and Pages like Seaman Memories, Seaman Problems, Marino PH, Humans at Sea, Tinig ng Marino, and many others are educating the masses about the realities of seafarers’ lives.